HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Replace `YOUR_NAMESPACE` with your deployment namespace.

+#### Verify the output
-**Example output (from our comprehensive test DN):**
+Example output from our comprehensive test DN:

 ```
 CN=Patrick O'Brien,OU=Research \+ Development,OU=\C3\81rea T\C3\A9cnica,O=Smith\, Jones & Co.,L=Hong Kong,ST=Bayern,C=DE,DC=internal,DC=com
 ```

-!!!next "Next step: Configure this DN in Helm"
+#### Next step: Configure this DN in Helm
     This extracted DN contains apostrophes that must be doubled for YAML.
-See the [main example flow](#complete-dn-examples) for the exact YAML configuration with proper apostrophe handling.
+See the [main example flow](#complete-dn-examples) for the exact YAML configuration with correct apostrophe handling.

-!!!important "Critical: Use RFC 2253 format"
+#### Critical: Use RFC 2253 format
-    The `-nameopt RFC2253` flag is **required** because:
+The `-nameopt RFC2253` flag is required because:

-    - It preserves the exact component ordering from your certificate
+- It preserves the exact component order from your certificate.
-    - OpenSearch DN matching is **order-sensitive** - the order must match exactly
+- OpenSearch DN matching is order-sensitive; the order must match exactly.
-    - It properly formats special characters and Unicode
+- It formats special characters and Unicode correctly.
-    - It ensures consistent output across all OpenSSL versions
+- It ensures consistent output across all OpenSSL versions.

-    **Never use** `-nameopt oneline` or other formats, as they may reorder DN components and cause authentication failures.

-Use the exact DN value from this command in the `adminDN` field as described in the [OpenSearch configuration settings](#opensearch-configuration-settings) section.

 ### DN format requirements

-The `adminDN` field accepts Distinguished Names in **RFC 2253 format** with comprehensive validation to ensure compatibility with the OpenSearch Security plugin.
+The `adminDN` field accepts Distinguished Names in RFC 2253 format.
+It validates the DN to ensure compatibility with the OpenSearch Security plugin.

 #### Supported attribute types